tombousso/sJava/README.md

 	> ./sjava run Main printTest.sjava
 	Counting to 3: [1, 2, 3]

+Or build then run:

+	> ./sjava build printTest.sjava
+	> java Main

 The `println` macro takes in a variable number of arguments and passes them all  to `concat` so you can see the `Arrays:toString` functionality in action.